 The aquifer's hydraulics are such that if a well penetrates the total saturated section and the pump is sized to produce the maximum the aquifer will yield, the well yield will decline at a disproportionately greater rate than the reduction in saturated thickness.
 Actually, the remaining well yield expressed as a percentage of former yield will be only about half of the remaining saturated thickness expressed as a percentage of former thickness.
-For example, a well with 60 feet (18.3 m) of saturated section and a maximum yield of 900 gallons per minute (56.8 l/s) will probably yield only 225 gallons per minute (14.2 l/s) when the saturated section is reduced to 30 feet (9.1 m).
+For example, a well with 60 feet of saturated section and a maximum yield of 900 gpm (gallons per minute) will probably yield only 225 gpm when the saturated section is reduced to 30 feet.

-The depletion schedule for Briscoe and surrounding counties was developed in the following manner:
+The depletion schedule for Parmer and surrounding counties was developed in the following manner:

 - The records for all water level observation wells for the years 1960 through 1972 in Briscoe, Castro, Deaf Smith, Parmer, and Swisher Counties were separated from the master file.
 These counties have similar soil types, cropping patterns, depths to water, saturated thickness, and climatic conditions. - These well records were then sorted into groups according to the saturated thickness in each well as of 1966 (the middle year).

-Each group included records of all wells in a 20-foot (6.1-meter) range of saturated thickness.
+Each group included records of all wells in a 20-foot range of saturated thickness.
 (Ranges are shown in the tabulation below.)